elliewhite-usgs/supreme-court/README.md

 ### 1. Download the R Markdown file

-You can download the R Markdown file from this Git repository by clicking on the "Download" button or by cloning the repository using the following command:
+You can download the R Markdown file from this Git repository by clicking on  "<>Code" then "Download ZIP" or by cloning the repository using the following command:

 ```
 git clone https://github.com/whiteellie/supreme-court.git